 Vermont History Trivia

 The Vermont History Trivia kit is available to historical societies, museums, libraries, and other cultural or nonprofit institutions to use for a fun, lighthearted program that can appeal to a range of audiences.
 The kit is available in multiple formats: all-digital, questions only or questions & prizes, with a range of pricing.
-More information available here, or contact Amanda Gustin at firstname.lastname@example.org, (802) 479-4264.
-Visit our Calendar for a schedule of our online Vermont Trivia nights!
+More information is available here, or contact Eileen Corcoran at email@example.com, (802) 479-8522.
+Visit our Calendar for information on online Vermont Trivia nights!

-VHS is currently producing a series of videos featuring items from our museum and archival collections.
-You can find the videos on our Youtube Channel.
+VHS produces videos featuring items from our museum and archival collections, as well as our popular This Place in History program produced in conjunction with Local 22/44.
+You can find these videos and more on our Youtube Channel.

 Summer Genealogy Workshops (2020)